soham224/databackup-remove-script/README.md

-# databackup-remove-script

-Data backup and image annotation utility for extracting detection results from MongoDB, downloading corresponding images from AWS S3, drawing annotated bounding boxes with labels using OpenCV, and saving the outputs organized by use-case and date on local storage.

-This README covers the project flow, repository structure, configuration, and instructions to run locally or via Docker.
+# Data Backup and Management Utility

+A robust Python-based utility for managing and processing image data stored in MongoDB and AWS S3.
+This toolset provides functionality to download, annotate, and manage image data with corresponding detection results.

+## Features

+- **Data Retrieval**: Fetch detection results from MongoDB with flexible date range filtering
+- **Image Processing**: Download and process images from AWS S3
+- **Annotation**: Draw bounding boxes and labels on images using OpenCV
+- **Data Management**: Organize and delete data based on configurable criteria
+- **Containerization**: Docker support for easy deployment
+- **Configuration**: Environment-based configuration for different environments

 ## Key Features